-(f) An excavation that is undertaken in order to repair or replace the vent or filler pipe of an underground heating oil tank or a heating system shall not be subject to the three-business-day advance notice requirement at N.J.A.C.
-14:2-3.1(a), provided it meets all of the requirements at (f)1 through 3 below.
+(f) An excavation that is undertaken in order to repair or replace the vent or filler pipe of an underground heating oil tank or a heating system shall not be subject to the three-business-day advance notice requirement at (a) above, provided it meets all of the requirements at (f)1, 2, and 3 below.
 Instead, such an excavation may be started immediately after notice to the One-Call center.